tomasherceg/dotvvm-docs/Pages/basics-validation.md

 The `Context` in DotVVM contains the `ModelState` object which contains a list of validation errors.
 You can add your own errors to the collection.

 If you need to report the errors to the user, you can use the `Context.FailOnInvalidModelState()` which interrupts execution of the current HTTP request and returns the validation errors to the user.
-The user'w browser will show the validator controls.
+The user's browser will show the validator controls.

 In the following sample you can see, that we validate the `EmailAddress` property using the validation attributes.
 When these checks pass, the `Subscribe` method can be called.
 If the registration of the user fails (we use a custom exeption to indicate the problem), you can add a validation error to the `Context.ModelState.Errors` collection and return the validation errors to the user.